-How Green are Electric Vehicles?
+How Green are Electric Cars?

-By moving from the internal combustion engine (ICE) to an electric car, you will significantly reduce your carbon footprint and air quality impacts.
+By moving from the internal combustion engine (ICE) to an equivalent electric car, you will significantly reduce your carbon footprint and air quality impacts.
 This guide explores:

-- How green electricity is
+- How green electricity actually is

-- Which kinds of EV are greenest
+- Which kinds of EV are the greenest

-- How driving style affects
+- How driving style affects emissions

 - When charging is greenest